Let’s face it, it’s a goal to set a goal; and the new year is almost here!

 How about building in a little challenge.
 We call this getting out of our comfort zone.
 Competition builds character.

 Think of a triathlete.
 They track their activity and their time to know how they can train to be faster and stronger.

 The movie A FEW GOOD MEN includes one of the most memorable movies lines in movie history.

 Jack Nicholson’s character Colonel Jessup, when pressed for the truth, bellows: “You can’t handle the truth!”

 I say that you can handle the truth.
 Tracking your activity will cause reason to celebrate when you achieve the goal.
 That, or help to pivot and/or redirect our focus so we’re working to our strengths.

 Have you considered an accountability partner?
 Some people, and I am one of them, need external forces to stay on track.
-Whether it’s a weekly call or you’re checking in on a private Facebook page, knowing you have to divulge your activity or divulge the lack of activity, this may motivate you to have something awesome to report.
+Whether it’s a weekly call or you’re checking in on a private Facebook page, knowing you have to divulge your activity or divulge the lack of activity, may motivate you to have something awesome to report.

 Set those goals; you can handle it!